Wim Hof Method: 13 Incredible Everyday Benefits You Need to Experience (Part 2)

 I’ve saved this until last because it’s just so bloody important.

-Now Wim’s technique won’t interfere with the on and off switches for these systems (thankfully) but it does grant us access to up-regulate and down-regulate them when needed.
+Now the Wim Hof Method won’t interfere with the on and off switches for these systems (thankfully) but it does grant us access to up-regulate and down-regulate them when needed.

 Of most relevance to this article is our fight and flight response.
 An “automated” set of physiological responses that enhance our capacity to face a threat head on or get away safely.